ramana-chavakula/angular-virtual-scroll/README.md

   $scope.virtualRepeat = {
     'INCREMENT_SIZE': 5,
     'ITEMS_SIZE': 10,
-    range = {
+    'range': {
-      start: 0,
+      'start': 0,
-      end: 10
+      'end': 10
     },
-    'maxSize': $scope.items.length
+    'maxSize': $scope.items.length,
+    'triggerMargin': 0
   };
 ```

 **maxSize** is the total length of items.

-**ITEMS_SIZE** is the count of items say in dom at a time say from our example you can view 10 items at time.
+**ITEMS_SIZE** is the count of items stay in DOM at a time say from our example you can view 10 items at time.

 **INCREMENT_SIZE** is the buffered count of items we maintain ie., when we scroll down we will add 5 items at the bottom and remove 5 items at the top vice versa as we scroll top.

+**triggerMargin** is the delta position from scroll top/bottom where the scroll handler has to be triggered to display the next or perious records.

+**Example** ``triggerMargin: 10`` which means that now we will increment the buffer when the scroll reached 10px above the end postion or 10px before the starting position.

 **range** is what we used internally to maintain the virtual scroll but I am exposing range because we can reset the virtual scroll postion manually using this range object in virtualRepeat options.